 The Internal Revenue Code and related guidance contain complex rules relating to the substantiation of business expenses.
 Prior to the Tax Cuts and Jobs Act, it was important for pilots to be aware of these rules because they affected pilots’ ability to claim deductions for travel expenses that weren’t paid by the airline.
 Although pilots can no longer claim these deductions beginning in the 2018 tax year, the substantiation rules are relevant because they still apply to airlines, which may require pilots to substantiate travel expenses.
 Accordingly, any pilot who’s been required by his or her airline to substantiate expenses should continue to do so, unless informed otherwise by the airline.

 Recognizing the burden of substantiating expenses, the IRS treats a designated amount of expenses relating to overnight trips as “deemed substantiated.”
 For amounts deemed substantiated, pilots don’t need to maintain records of the amounts actually spent while on the trip.

 If the employer pays for lodging separately, then the expenses that may be deemed substantiated are those for M&IE. The amount that’s deemed substantiated is generally equal to the amount the federal government would pay its own employees for M&IE when they travel to the same locality or the amount determined under special M&IE rates applicable to transportation industry employees.

 The federal government publishes standard M&IE rates for every locality in the world.
-The M&IE rates for CONUS (for Continental United States) are available from the GSA, and M&IE rates for OCONUS (for Outside CONUS) are available from the State Department.
-For 2018, the daily M&IE rates ranged from $51 to $74 for CONUS and from $1 to $299 for OCONUS, both unchanged from 2017.
+The M&IE rates for CONUS (for Continental United States) can be found at www.gsa.gov, and M&IE rates for OCONUS (for Outside CONUS) can be found at www.state.gov.
+For 2019, the daily M&IE rates ranged from $55 to $76 for CONUS and from $1 to $299 for OCONUS.
 These rates may change on a monthly basis.

 What’s not included in the M&IE rates?